kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/23 - Maghaven VII (9-28-25).md

 	- Glamoured studded leather - 3200g
 - Resting
 	- Message returned from Lucious Grubb - said if we needed anything, let him know, he'll be waiting in the clocktower.
 	- Lewis gifted Ria a cloak of billowing, Lewis got flustered when she said it wasn't time for courtship.
+Also presented her with the ring of Jumping.